SangliTeng/DynamicStateEstimation/README.md

 # Dynamic State Estimation
 ROB530 Project Winter 2021

-In this project we implement and compare several types of algorithms for state estimation of the Cassie robot from Agility Robotics.
+In this project we implement several dynamics-based state estimation algorithms for the Cassie robot from Agility Robotics.
+We also implement an Invariant EKF method as a point of comparison.

 ### QP Estimators